 A bald, blue-skinned alien, who identifies himself as The Prince, appears on the bridge.
 He is the last of the First Ones, an ancient race that had the power to rearrange entire solar systems.
 Kirk is incredulous, demanding to know what is going on.
 The Prince explains that he has brought them to this area of space to learn about the Lost Ones — if they can prove themselves worthy of “attaining the all.”

 Decker and Xon, as representatives of Earth and Vulcan, are invited to come down to a planetoid.
 Kirk requests that the Enterprise be released as a sign of good faith.
 Xon interjects that the alien shows no signs of life.
-The Prince disagrees, explaining that he has moved beyond life as mortals understand it.
+The Prince disagrees, explaining that he has moved beyond life as mortals know it.
 Again the captain demands the freedom of his ship, but The Prince insists that the only way the Enterprise can leave is if the knowledge of the Lost Ones is imparted to them.
-If Kirk decides that his people are not destined to attain the “all”, then his ship will remain where it is for all eternity.
+If Kirk decides that his people are not destined to attain the “all,” then his ship will remain where it is for eternity.
 Kirk relents and Decker, Xon and The Prince disappear.

 Down on the planet, The Prince tells the Starfleet officers they must navigate their way through a maze to reach a computer that contains all knowledge.
 If they are able to reach the computer, they will have proven their worthiness.